 @melissa.uchiyama.946 from Instagram suggested another book with cerebral palsy: “Another great one is Gadget Girl by Suzanne Kamata, introducing a rad main character with cerebral palsy.

 “Aiko Cassidy is fourteen and lives with her sculptor mother in a small Midwestern town.
 For most of her young life Aiko, who has cerebral palsy, has been her mother’s muse.
 But now, she no longer wants to pose for the sculptures that have made her mother famous and have put food on the table.
 Aiko works hard on her own dream of becoming a great manga artist with a secret identity.
 When Aiko’s mother invites her to Paris for a major exhibition of her work, Aiko at first resists.
-She’d much rather go to Japan, Manga Capital of the World, where she might be able to finally meet her father, the indigo farmer.
+She’d much rather go to Japan, the Manga Capital of the World, where she might be able to finally meet her father, the indigo farmer.
 When she gets to France, however, a hot waiter with a passion for manga and an interest in Aiko makes her wonder if being invisible is such a great thing after all.
 And a side trip to Lourdes might just change her life.” [young adult, ages 12 and up]

 Rules by Cynthia Lord

 Disabilities in KidLit has a review that, in my opinion, really illuminates the problems with how special needs characters are portrayed.
-Here is a portion of her review based on Jason, a minor character in the book that is in a wheelchair and has communication limitations:
+Here is a portion of her review based on Jason, a minor character in the book who is in a wheelchair and has communication limitations:

 “Jason is given better treatment than David: he is given more agency and slowly gains more independence.
 When we are first introduced to Jason, he is in a manual wheelchair that he cannot wheel himself, and is completely reliant on others for mobility.
 Mobility aids, especially power wheelchairs, are incredibly expensive, and I understand that not everyone is able to afford them or access funding.
-However, especially since Jason’s parents purchase a power wheelchair for him later on, it makes little sense that he starts off with no independent mobility.
+However, especially since Jason’s parents purchased a power wheelchair for him later on, it makes little sense that he starts off with no independent mobility.
 As a wheelchair user, my independent mobility is incredibly important to me.
 While I use a manual wheelchair, my impairments extend to my entire body, which can make it difficult to wheel my chair on my own, especially where I live.
 I do everything I can to maintain my ability to push my chair since I can’t afford a power chair.
-Without independent mobility, you can only go where others are willing to take you, when they want to take you.
+Without independent mobility, you can only go where others are willing to take you when they want to take you.
 You become almost completely reliant on others.
 It is a very frustrating and difficult place to be put into, and I was so frustrated to see Jason put into this position.

 Jason also uses a communication book to talk, as he is nonverbal, and routinely attends speech therapy.
-Although he seems to have no interest in speech therapy, and communicates fine without speech, the focus is on him learning to speak.
+Although he seems to have no interest in speech therapy and communicates fine without speech, the focus is on him learning to speak.
 That both David and Jason are forced to try to be as “normal” as possible, and that this is never criticized, is something that is harmful to disabled people, who experience this daily.” [chapter book, ages 8 and up]

 Indeterminate Physical and Mental Disability